zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

 ## Overview

-[Bitcask](https://github.com/basho/bitcask) is the default storage backend for Riak and its default settings work for many use-cases.
-In some scenarios, however, you might want to adjust the configuration to suit your production needs.

-The principal underlying Bitcask's storage model is a log-structured hash table that provides very fast key/value access.
+[Bitcask](https://github.com/basho/bitcask) is an Erlang application that provides an API for storing and retrieving key/value data into a log-structured hash table that provides very fast access.
 The [design](http://downloads.basho.com/papers/bitcask-intro.pdf) owes a lot to the principles found in log-structured file systems and draws inspiration from a number of designs that involve log file merging.
-This design has a number of very important features:
+Bitcask is the default storage backend for Riak.
+This design has a number of important features:

  * low latency per item read or written
  * high throughput, especially when writing an incoming stream of random items